 Spinner Dolphins are long and thin, reaching about 6 feet, but weighing under 100 pounds.

 The Spinner Dolphin is most recognizable for its aerial moves, which resemble a figure skater twirling in the air.

 No one knows why they spin so much, but scientists theorize that it is both a mating call and a way to have fun since when one dolphin spins, others will join in.

 The False Killer Whale is aptly named for its resemblance to Orcas, although it is easily distinguished because of its purely dark gray coloring.

 They have longer heads than orcas, but the same characteristic mouth full of 44 large, sharp teeth.
 They are found all over the world but mostly stick to warmer water.

 False Killer Whales are very social with some of the largest pods of any dolphin species.

-They have also been known to band together to protect smaller dolphin species like the bottlenose from predators.
+They have also been known to band together to protect smaller dolphin species, and even humans, from predators.

 Unfortunately, their social nature also means they are often part of mass beaches, sometimes reaching over 800 members.

 The Striped Dolphin is one of the most widespread and commonly studied dolphin species, found in every ocean.